ktorio/ktor-documentation/codeSnippets/snippets/tutorial-server-restful-api/README.md

 # A RESTful API that generates JSON

-A sample project created in
-the [Create RESTful APIs that generate JSON](https://ktor.io/docs/create-restful-apis.html) tutorial.
+A sample standalone project created in the [Create RESTful APIs that generate JSON](https://ktor.io/docs/create-restful-apis.html) tutorial.

-> This sample is part of the [codeSnippets](../../README.md) Gradle project.

 ## Run